angular-ui/ui-router/README.md

 # AngularUI Router &nbsp;[![Build Status](https://travis-ci.org/angular-ui/ui-router.svg?branch=master)](https://travis-ci.org/angular-ui/ui-router)

+**Note: this is the Angular 1.x source for UI-Router version 1.0 alpha.
+If you are looking for the source for UI-Router version 0.2.x, it can be found [here](https://github.com/angular-ui/ui-router/tree/legacy)**

+---

 #### The de-facto solution to flexible routing in angular
 ---
 **[Download stable](http://angular-ui.github.io/ui-router/release/angular-ui-router.js)** (or **[Minified](http://angular-ui.github.io/ui-router/release/angular-ui-router.min.js)**) **|**